Current Co-op Students Frequently Asked Questions

 You may decline a job offer.
 You must respond to a job offer within two (2) business days of receiving the offer (either verbal or written) indicating if you are accepting or declining.
 Once you have accepted a job offer you are expected to honour it.

 You may decline an offer but, as outlined in Terms and Conditions, you should only be applying to positions that you intend to accept if you were offered.
-If you have any concerns with an interview or an offer, speak to your Co-op Coordinator immediately.
+If you have any concerns with an interview or an offer, speak to your Co-op Career Advisor immediately.

 A verbal offer is a formal offer of employment, once an employer receives confirmation that you have accepted their offer, they will then issue a written offer.
 You are expected to honour any offer you accept.

-As an accredited co-op program, each work term needs to be a minimum of 12 consecutive weeks of full-time, remunerated employment or equivalent.
-Please contact your Co-op Coordinator for confirmation.
+As an accredited co-op program, each work term needs to be a minimum of 420 hours; which is equivalent to 12 consecutive weeks of full-time, remunerated employment or equivalent.
+Please contact your Co-op Career Advisor for confirmation.

-Please schedule an appointment with your Co-op Coordinator or a Peer Advisor to discuss.
+Please schedule an appointment with your Co-op Career Advisor or a Peer Advisor to discuss.
 We are here to assist you for your future success.

 You do not enroll in the Co-op work term course.
 The Co-op office will enroll students in the appropriate course once you have a confirmed co-op position.
 The Co-op course fee, which is paid for each 4-month work term, is applied to your UBC account upon registration.
 The Co-op work term fees are paid to UBC in the same method as your other tuition fees.
 For current fee information, please visit the UBC Calendar.